simonagren/simonagren.github.io/content/posts/2020-03-04--azurebot-nodejs-part3/index.md

 ```

 # Next step
-The next post we will be a short one focusing on how to handle user interruptions.
+The next post will be a short one focusing on how to handle user interruptions.
 If the user asks for help or restarts the Bot.